 If we want to consume more fats, a Mediterranean diet suggests we eat olive oil and avocados every day.
-Also, we can eat eggs, sweets, fish, and poultry a few times every weak.
+Also, we can eat eggs, sweets, fish, and poultry a few times every week.
 But, red meat is allowed only a few times each month.

 2. DASH Diet